-The project will directly result the enhancements of laboratory facilities at HORDI- Gannoruwa.
-Ultimately, it gives the benefits to the farmers who

-(What is going to be achieved by carrying out the project) have engaged in vegetable cultivation in the country.
+(What is going to be achieved by carrying out the project) The project will directly result the strengthening of planting material production facilities at HORDI- Gannoruwa, Seed Farm- Kundasale and University Experimental Station- Dodangolla.
+Ultimately, it gives the benefits to the farmers who have engaged in vegetable cultivation in the country.
 The following purposes will be achieved by implementing the subproject.

-- Identifying the crop characteristic and introducing crop management specifications - Continuing research and development activities by HORDI staff with collaboration of local and foreign universities, agriculture schools, private agricultural firms, other academic centers, and stakeholders - Conducting development programs to transfer new technologies which are developed by the research divisions to the agriculture extension officers, vegetable farmers, students (School, School of Agriculture & University) Entrepreneurs in the private sector. - Improve the research extension linkage by coordinating research extension dialogue, technology demonstrations at farmer fields.
+- Continuing research and development activities of horticultural; crops by HORDI and Faculty of Agriculture-University of Peradeniya and sharing technology and knowledge with local and foreign universities, agriculture schools, private agricultural firms, other academic centers, and stakeholders - Conducting development programs to transfer new technologies which are developed by the research divisions to the agriculture extension officers, vegetable farmers, students (School, School of Agriculture & University) Entrepreneurs in the private sector. - Improve the research extension linkage by coordinating research extension dialogue, technology demonstrations at farmer fields.
 Coordinating and testing of adaptability on research-proven technologies of HORDI at field level. - Transferring Technologies released by the Food Research Unit and the findings regarding the new disease identification and confirmation through molecular techniques to farmers and other stakeholders - Continuing to diagnose to identify the pest and diseases attacks, nutrient deficiency, and other challenges for the horticultural crop management.
 Giving recommendations and creating awareness of the stakeholders to overcome the issues.
 Meantime, conducts the analysis to identify the residual impacts of the agriculture inputs and the management activities.
-To achieve this objective HORDI carry out soil sample analysis, fertilizer sample analysis, compost analysis, water sample analysis, plant sample analysis, bio-efficacy testing of special fertilizer, training programs, quality analysis laboratory reports, research facilities, advising and consulting, and awareness programs are being conducted - Releasing new crop varieties- Continues research activities to release the high yielding, pest and diseases resistant, drought resistant and high food quality contains crop varieties
+To achieve this objective HORDI carry out soil sample analysis, fertilizer sample analysis, compost analysis, water sample analysis, plant sample analysis, bio-efficacy testing of special fertilizer, training programs, quality analysis laboratory reports, research facilities, advising and consulting, and awareness programs are being conducted - Releasing new crop varieties- Continues research activities to release the high yielding, pest and diseases resistant, drought resistant and high food quality contains crop varieties.